smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

 8. Create a new GitHub Secret with the Name of `KUBECONFIG` and paste in the contents of the `~/.kube/config` file that was previously copied.

+Note: Make sure to copy all the content of the file carefully from step 6.
     ![The screenshot displays the KUBECONFIG secret](media/2020-08-25-22-34-04.png "Edit KUBECONFIG secret")

 9. Now naviagte back to the `Fabmedical` directory: